T-Fermat integers: Proof of Theorem 1.7 and corollaries

 \subsection{Proof of Corollary 1.11}

 \begin{proof} Observe that the order of $2$ modulo $p$ is divisible by $q$.
-Indeed, otherwise $p$ would be a divisor of $2^{2^5}-1$ and consequently a Fermat prime, a contradiction.
-According to \ref{MainTheoremSingle} for $s=q$ we get It follows that $q| \omega(n)-\omega_1$, as $\varphi(q-1)$ is coprime to $q$.
-If $q\geq \omega(n)$ then we have $\omega_1=\omega(n)$, which means that all the prime divisors of $n$ are congruent to 1 modulo $q$.
+Indeed, by Fermat's little theorem, If this order were not divisible by $q$, then $p$ would have to divide which is the product of the five known Fermat primes.
+Since $p$ is not a Fermat prime by assumption, this is impossible.
+According to Theorem \ref{MainTheoremSingle} with $s=q$ we get It follows that $q| \omega(n)-\omega_1$, as $\varphi(q-1)$ is coprime to $q$.
+If $q\geq \omega(n)$, we obtain $\omega_1=\omega(n)$, so all the prime divisors of $n$ are congruent to 1 modulo $q$.
 The conclusion follows. \end{proof}